-The answer to the question of how far is it from Mérida to Cancun is quite simple.
-It is 304 kilometers between these two cities or 189 miles.
+Many tourists, visitors and residents arrive in Mérida via Cancun.
+Transportation options are numerous between these two cities and can range from cost-effective to cost-prohibitive.
+This article will assist you in not only finding the answer to how far is it from Mérida to Cancun, you’ll also have all the options to get from one city to the other.
+The actual distance between Mérida and Cancun is 304 kilometers or 189 miles.
 The most important question is how long will it take to travel between these two major cities.
-That answer, of course, will depend on how you want to get from one city to the other.
+That answer, of course, will depend on how you want to get from one place to the other.

-There are several ways to travel between Mérida and Cancun which include flying, driving, taking a bus, and even hiring a shuttle service or private driver.
+There are several ways to travel between Mérida and Cancun which include:

 - ADO Bus

 Recently, I asked several Facebook groups about what mode of transportation they preferred.
-Hands down, the winner was the ADO Bus Service.
+Hands down, the winner was the ADO Bus from Cancun to Mérida.

 Plan for about 4 hours from the Mérida ADO station in Fiesta Americana to the Cancun airport.
 Cost is between $25 and $50 USD depending upon the level of service.
 The higher the service, the less frequency of departures.